andredarcie/my-life-data/my-games.md

 God of War (2018),
 The Last of Us Part II,
 Uncharted 4: A Thief's End
 Half-Life: Alyx,
 Final Fantasy 7 Remake,
+Shadow of the Colossus,
 Silent Hill 2 Remake ???

 ## Beated
 #### Mega Drive (Genesis 3)